mukeshbhu01/android-app-demo/README.md

 # Demo app

 ## Overview
 This is an app that provides a listing of images on search for query via using lexica.art API.
 The project is structured using MVI (Model-View-Intent) architecture combined with the CLEAN architecture principles.
-It leverages various modern Android development tools and libraries such as Retrofit, OkHttp, Flows(StateFlow) for managing state/intent within the ViewModel.
+It leverages various modern Android development tools and libraries such as Retrofit, OkHttp, Flows(StateFlow/SharedFlow) for managing state/intent within the ViewModel.

 # Tech Stack and Architecture